Tiagoperes/portal-mfe-boilerplate/README.md

 When building in preview mode, the variables at `.env.preview` will be used.

 The commands above will:
-- start a modularized version of the project "account" in "http://localhost:3001";
+1. start a modularized version of the project "account" at "http://localhost:3001";
-- start a modularized version of the project "studios" in "http://localhost:3002";
+2. start a modularized version of the project "studios" at "http://localhost:3002";
-- start the host application at "http://localhost:3000".
+3. start the host application at "http://localhost:3000".

 ## How does it work
 - The host application acts as a shell, loading all the modules when needed.